Naa Alludu: Plot

 Karthik challenges a level-headed industrialist named Bhanumati that he would marry either of her daughters to take revenge on her for insulting him in his interview to get a job in her company.
 Meghana falls for Karthik just for the one accidental kiss he gives her.
 The younger one, Gagana, too follows suit, and now, Karthik has a grip over both of Bhanumati's daughters.
-Competing with him is Bhanumati's nephew Rahul, whose father Jayaraj too encourages him to chase his cousins and marry either of them to inherit their property.
-It is revealed in the flashback that Bhanumati leaves her husband Venkayya Naidu and that Karthik(Surya) is her nephew.
+Competing with him is Bhanumati's nephew Rahul, whose father Jayaraj encourages him to chase his cousins and marry either of them to inherit their property.
+It is revealed in the flashback that Bhanumati leaves her husband Venkayya Naidu and that Karthik (Suryam) is her nephew.
 How the responsible son-in-law sets his mother-in-law right and eliminates the villains from the game is what the story is about.